Eulerian orientations and Hadamard codes: A novel connection via counting: Characterization of -affine and -affine kernels

 \section{Characterization of $\delta_1$-affine and $\delta_0$-affine kernels}

-Since the classes $\mathscr D_1$ and $\mathscr D_0$ are defined inductively, it is not an easy task to get explicit expressions for them in a form similar to other known tractable classes for counting problems such as affine signatures.
-Note that the tractability of $\mathscr D_1$ or $\mathscr D_0$ is obtained by eventually reducing the problem into a problem where all signatures are affine signatures.
-Thus, we focus on $\delta_1$-affine (or $\delta_0$-affine) signatures from which by pinning an arbitrary variable to $0$ (or $1$ respectively), we always get an affine signature.
-In other words, these $\delta_1$-affine (or $\delta_0$-affine) signatures are at the first level of the inductive hierarchy.
+Since the classes $\mathscr D_1$ and $\mathscr D_0$ are defined inductively, obtaining explicit expressions for them that are similar to other known tractable classes for counting problems, such as affine signatures, is challenging.
+The tractability of $\mathscr D_1$ or $\mathscr D_0$ is achieved by eventually reducing the problem to one where all signatures are affine signatures.
+Therefore, we focus on $\delta_1$-affine (or $\delta_0$-affine) signatures which yield an affine signature when any variable is pinned to $0$ (or $1$, respectively).
+In other words, these $\delta_1$-affine (or $\delta_0$-affine) signatures reside at the first level of the inductive hierarchy.
 Below, we give an equivalent definition for the $\delta_1$-affine kernel.
-Note that in Definition~\ref{delta1-affine-kernel} we want $h\notin \mathscr{A}$ and in the following lemma we want $\delta_0\nmid h$.
+Note that in Definition~\ref{delta1-affine-kernel} we require $h\notin \mathscr{A}$ and in the following lemma we require $\delta_0\nmid h$.